How To Write Fantastic Follow-Ups

 Depending on your use case, follow-up emails can be as simple as a single short note or as complex as a chain of emails for weeks.
 You can also use an easy-to-set email follow-up extension to schedule and send them out.
 Regardless, knowing how to write a gentle follow-up is a skill that will pay dividends for you in many areas of your life.

 Why and When Do People Write A Follow-Up?

 Follow-ups give an opportunity to share new information or reinforce shared information from previous interactions, show that the interaction was meaningful enough to warrant consideration, and keep your name or your company’s name, and the topics of your previous interactions, at the forefront of the other person’s mind.

 - Sales professionals – many prospects aren’t ready to buy at first; the concept of the buyer’s journey shows us that major decisions involve multiple ‘touchpoints’ before purchase.
 Well-crafted and informative follow-up emails can provide additional information and context, communicate the responsiveness of the company, and build relationships, plus provide additional opportunities to convert the sale.

 - Customer service – The more effort companies make to keep customers informed, the more satisfied those customers usually are.
 Whether you’re doing warranty repairs or helping troubleshoot difficult issues, keeping the customer informed is key to managing expectations.

-- Service providers – The reminder email is a powerful tool to help customers remember to set and keep appointments, be aware of other services offered by the provider, and do needed maintenance.
+- Service providers – For contractors and other service providers, the reminder email is a powerful tool to help customers remember to set and keep appointments, be aware of other services offered by the provider, and do needed maintenance.